LeoooLagOS/dotfiles/00_Concepts/02_Algorithms_and_Data_Structures/_Concepts/Hash Maps.md

 # Hash Maps

 ## 📝 One-Sentence Summary
-A Hash Map is a data structure that stores key-value pairs and uses a hash function to enable extremely fast (average O(1)) lookups, insertions, and deletions.
+A Hash Map is a [[_Data Structures|data structure ]] that stores key-value pairs and uses a hash function to enable extremely fast (average O(1)) lookups, insertions, and deletions.

 ## 💡 Analogy
 A hash map is like a magical library catalog.
 You give the librarian a book's unique code (the **key**), and they instantly know its exact shelf and position (the **value**) without having to search the entire library.